lmcrean/Steam-Report/README.md

 I need footers at the bottom to promote my brand

 **User Stories Scope**

 I need a quiz that provides me with personal feedback on a certain holistic level.
  - the user takes a personality quiz at the beginning of the session.
  - the user takes a quiz on STEAM subjects.
  - the user receives a personal report at the end of the session, summarising their personality, academic knowledge and suggesting what qualities they might have for a career in STEAM.

 I need a quiz that provides me with broader feedback that relates to other users.
-  -
+ - the user is given a rank in the leaderboard, and is shown how many users have completed the quiz.
+ - the user is told what rank they came in their most knowledgeable subject, in relation to other users.
+E.g. ```You came 5th in Science.```
+ - the user is told what percentage they came in their strongest personality trait, in relation to other users.
+E.g. ```You scored in the top 20% for Openness.```

-I want option to retake the quiz or delete my results.
+I want option to retake the quiz
+- the user can easily navigate back to the menu

 I need my identity to be anonymous as there is sensitive data being handled
  - the user is asked to enter a username at the beginning of the session.